sdgilley/azureml-previews/previews/homepage-tiles/quickstart-train-model.md

 # Quickstart: Train your own model with the job creation wizard (preview)

 Bring your own data and code to create your training job in Azure Machine Learning.
-Completing this quickstart incurs a small cost of approximately 10 USD cents in your Azure account.

 In this quickstart, you'll use the job creation wizard to submit a training job.
 You'll learn how to: